NDIS participants life satisfaction

 State and territory

-Does the proportion of NDIS participants who report feeling satisfied about their life in general now and in the future vary between states and territories?
+Does the proportion of NDIS participants who report feeling satisfied about their life as a whole vary between states and territories?

-The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life in general now and in the future, grouped by Australian states and territories.
-In 2022–23, in Queensland, 50% of NDIS participants reported feeling satisfied about their life in general now and in the future, compared with 45% in New South Wales (please note that some categories were not published due to small numbers and to protect confidentiality).
+The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who report feeling satisfied about their life as a whole, grouped by Australian states and territories.
+In 2024–25, 61% of NDIS participants in New South Wales and 54% in Queensland, Western Australia and South Australia reported feeling satisfied about their life as a whole (please note that some categories were not published due to small numbers and to protect confidentiality).

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview